Hrvoje Perić: Croatia

 Split went on to win the domestic league in 2002-03 but the 17-year-old Perić would only play one game, with three more in the regional league.

 The following season he played more, both in the Adriatic League and the Europe-wide second tier ULEB Cup but was not part of the squad that won the Krešimir Ćosić Cup.

 2004-05 proved to be his breakthrough season, he accrued game time across all competitions and won plaudits, including a selection to the Croatian League All Star Game, making the Eurobasket.com All-Newcomers Team.

 After establishing himself as a starter for Split in the A-1, the only competition they played in, he declared early for the 2006 NBA draft though he later pulled out when it appeared he would go undrafted.

-After a solid but unspectacular 2006-07 season he went undrafted in 2007.
+After a solid but unspectacular 2006–07 season he went undrafted in 2007.

-Following a tumultuous period with Split during which he was suspended, Perić left Split for good in 2008 signing a reported 3 year deal with fellow Croatian club KK Zadar.
+Following a tumultuous period with Split during which he was suspended, Perić left Split for good in 2008 signing a reported 3-year deal with fellow Croatian club KK Zadar.

-With the incumbent Croatian League champions he encountered a higher level of play, with two consecutive finals in the domestic and two seasons in EuroCup, including a quarterfinal in 2008-09, however Zadar lost on all these occasions.
+With the incumbent Croatian League champions he encountered a higher level of play, with two consecutive finals in the domestic and two seasons in EuroCup, including a quarterfinal in 2008–09, however Zadar lost on all these occasions.

 Despite being unable to win silverware, Perić performed well on all stages, earning his third A-1 All Star Game selection and plaudits from Eurobasket.com for the same league (Forward of the Year, MIP, 1st team).

 Abroad

 Following these good performances in a team that had more exposure, the Croatian was spotted by Spanish team Unicaja Malaga with an eye of signing him.

-He was keen to join them, Zadar were willing to sell him to generate income and the signing seemed to be a formality, however internal divisions at the Andalusian club hijacked the move, it was first cancelled before finally going through for 200,000€.
+He was keen to join them, Zadar were willing to sell him to generate income and the signing seemed to be a formality, however internal divisions at the Andalusian club hijacked the move, it was first cancelled before finally going through for €200,000.

 Perić signed a two-year contract with an option for a third year but his late arrival meant he joined an already assembled squad.
 Unicaja then loaned him for the year to Italian team Benetton Treviso, against whom he had had a career best performance in the 2009 Eurocup (26 points, 9 rebounds, 5 steals for a PIR of 40).

-Under countryman Jasmin Repeša, in the past his coach for the national team, the Croatian had a successful first season abroad, logically less prominent in the team than in the past he posted solid figures and for the first time did so with consistency as Benetton reached the semifinals of both the Eurocup and the League.
+Under countryman Jasmin Repeša, his previous national team coach, Perić's Benetton reached the semifinals of both the Eurocup and the League.